thuld/CrmFetchKit/README.md

 ````
 ## FetchAll
-To address the 5.000 records query limit of Dynamics CRM (a single request return at a maximum 5.000 records) provides the CrmFetchKit with the `FetchAll` method an option to load all records retunred by an query.
+To address the 5.000 record query limit of Dynamics CRM (a single request return at a maximum 5.000 records) the CrmFetchKit provides the `FetchAll` method as an option to load all records returned by a query.

 **Note:** This method supports only the asynchronous execution.
 ````javascript